Introduction: AVR Assembler Tutorial 4

 The last picture shows the wiring diagram.
-However, I changed it slightly since I made the diagram in that I reversed the current and I also decided to use PortC to wire the LEDs rather than PortD as shown in the picture.
+However, I changed it slightly since I made the diagram in that I reversed each LED from what is shown in the diagram so that the current flows to the port from the resistor side, and I also decided to use PortC to wire the LEDs rather than PortD as shown in the picture.
 The reason is that PortD contains the TX and TX pins for the programmer and that left not enough pins to do what I want.
 Also PortB contains the crystal oscillator so again there are not enough pins for me.
 Hence I am using PortC.
 That gives me 6 pins for the outer LEDs on a die and the center LED I will control with pin PB1.

-As you can see by the other two pictures, the way I have wired the LEDs is so that all of the Anodes (the long wire which is connected to POSITIVE) are all connected together whereas the Cathodes (the shorter wire) of each LED goes to a different pin.
-So all of the anodes for a die are connected together.
-The anodes from die1 (on the right) are connected to PB4 through a 220 ohm resistor, whereas the anodes from die2 (on the left) are connected to PB5 through a 100 ohm resistor.
-The Cathodes are connected to ports PC0 through PC5 and the center LED on PB1.
+As you can see by the other two pictures, the way I have wired the LEDs is so that all of the anodes (the long wire which is connected to POSITIVE) for each LED are connected together for each die whereas the cathodes (the shorter wire) for each die are connected to the different pins.
+The anodes from die1 are connected to PB4 through a 220 ohm resistor, and the anodes from die2 are connected to PB5 through a 220 ohm resistor.
+The cathodes are connected to ports PC0 through PC5 and the center LED on PB1.

 Notice that I have connected the two dice together so that each LED on one die is connected to the corresponding LED in the second die which is at the same spot on the die.